dohyun06/dohyun06/README.md

 # Hi!
 I'm dohyun06
 I'm undergraduate in GIST

-I'm a BE developer in Infoteam
+I'm a FE/BE developer in Infoteam

 ### Skill